MobileNativeFoundation/rules_xcodeproj/CONTRIBUTING.md

 All of the test fixture projects aren't buildable, because we use empty files in place of things that are the same in every project.
 If you need to verify anything in those projects, regenerate them locally.

+## Updating docs

+Run `./docs/update_docs.sh` to generate to documentation based on the comments.

+## Linting and formatting

+Before submitting your PR you should run the linter and formatter to make sure everything if formatted properly in your bazel files

+`bazel run //:buildifier.fix`

+you can run `bazel run //:buildifier.check` to make sure your formatting is correct.